suziexi/frameblends.github.io/README.md

 #### Tuesday
 - Upload a new version of full-text annotation data with additional annotationset of lexical-unit frame embedding to Gallina
 - Upload code to Gallina
+- Work on the meeting slides and the problems I want to address in Wed meeting.
+The slides will be uploaded later.